0rientd/AChildrenGame3DS/README.md

 <h2>How to compile</h2>

-To compile this code you will need [ImageMagick](https://imagemagick.org/) to convert the content in gfx folder into a image where 3DS can use into .3dsx file.
+To compile this project you will need do these simple steps:

+- Install [ImageMagick](https://imagemagick.org/) (It's needed to have this when you will use the "*make*" command to convert the images in the gfx folder)
 - Install [DevKitPro](https://github.com/devkitPro/installer/releases)
-- Make a simple "make" in the folder where the make file is in
+- Do a simple "make" in the folder where is the make file
 ```
 make
 ```